farmergreg/adif/README.md

 - 3x to 20x faster than comparable ADI libraries.
 - 7x - 1400x fewer memory allocations than tested ADI libraries.
-- 2x faster than Go standard library JSON marshaling.
+- More than 2x faster than Go standard library JSON marshaling.

 ## Usage